 If you access other websites using the links provided, the operators of these sites may collect information from you which will be used by them in accordance with their own Privacy Notices which you should review.

 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.

-The Website may offer you the opportunity to share or follow information about us (or the Website or our Services) using third party social networking functionality (such as through "share this", "like" or "follow" buttons).
+The Websites may offer you the opportunity to share or follow information about us (or the Websites or our Services) using third party social networking functionality (such as through "share this", "like" or "follow" buttons).

 Please note that we do not exercise, endorse, secure or control the policies or practices of any third party social network whose functionality you may access through the Website.